 Need a great backpack for backpacking?
 You’re definitely in the right place!
 In this detailed review, we will show you some of our favorite bags for long hikes, ranging from lightweight overnight packs to some massive multi-day beasts.

-At A Glance: Our Top 3 Backpacking Backpacks
+At A Glance: Our Top Picks for Backpacking Backpacks

-You’ll see all sorts of different bags here, including internal and external frame backpacks, those for women, men and even kids.
-So, we’re certain that we can find you help exactly what you’re looking for!
+You’ll see all sorts of different bags here, including internal and external frame backpacks, those for women, men, and even kids.
+So, we’re certain that we can find you to help exactly with what you’re looking for!
 Scroll down to see for yourself what the best backpacks for backpacking are!

 Best Mid-Range Backpack

 |SEE ON OSPREY →SEE ON AMAZON →|

 |SEE ON REI →SEE ON AMAZON →|